lamnd09/Full-Stack-NFT-Minting-with-AWS-Serverless/README.md

-# NFT Project on AWS Serverless
+# Full Stack NFT Minting Application with AWS Serverless
 This project is a decentralized application (DApp) for managing Non-Fungible Tokens (NFTs) on the Ethereum blockchain deployed in AWS Services.

 **[General Requirement]** Develop a serverless web application with a basic dashboard for a minting and distribution system of rewards in an NFT project.
 Implement a cron job to retrieve data from a database and automate the minting, distribution, and coin rewards for each NFT in a secure and scalable way using AWS technologies